cjhoon96/BAEKJOON/SAP Certi/SAP Fiori Certi Guide.md

-## 6. Which application type provides information about a business object or a transaction?
+## 6. Which application type provides information about a business object or a transaction?❌

  A. Transaction apps